joemc-immersify/immersify_techtask/README.md

 ### 6. Make a GET route [5 marks]:

 Develop a GET route that retrieves all reviews of a certain rating for a given product.
 Have it return the review, customer information, and product information.

+### Submit your code:

+Please send us your code in the form of a link to your github or as a zipped file.
+Email it to joemccleary@immersifyeducation.com and cc in the recruiter as well.